- Can ABCpdf convert my Microsoft Office documents to PDF?

 If you are using MS Office or OpenOffice.org you can select which application is used by setting the ReadOptions.ReadModule property.

 To use Microsoft Office, set the property to ReadModuleType.MSOffice.
-You will need MS Office 2007, 2010 or 2013 installed.
+Please see the ABCpdf Feature Chart for supported MS Office versions.

 To use OpenOffice, set the property to ReadModuleType.OpenOffice.
 You will need OpenOffice.org 3 installed.